oschettler/fritz/Fritz.md

-# Minilang - Language overview
+# Fritz - Language overview

-Minlang combines documentation, code, and tests into a single file format.
-Minilang programs are valid Markdown files.
+Fritz combines documentation, code, and tests into a single file format.
+Fritz programs are valid Markdown files.
 Code is embedded as indented blocks.

 ## Literals